 The Bodhisatta was once a buffalo.
-One day a rude monkey came down from its tree to play on the Bodhisatta – he hung from his horn, swung on his tail, and defecated on his back.
+One day a rude monkey came down from its tree to play on the Bodhisatta—he hung from his horns, swung on his tail, and defecated on his back.
 Being full of patience and mercy, the Bodhisatta ignored the monkey’s misconduct.
-And so the monkey came and did it again and again, day after day.
+So the monkey came and did it again and again, day after day.

 In the Lifetime of the Buddha

 One day a family’s pet monkey climbed onto an elephant’s back and defecated.
 The elephant was virtuous and patient and did nothing in response.
 But when the monkey returned to the stable another day, there was a different elephant in it.
 When it suffered similar mischief, this elephant picked up the monkey in its trunk and smashed it to the ground, then trod all over it.